ros-industrial/ros_industrial_cmake_boilerplate/README.rst

    target_clang_tidy(${PACKAGE_NAME} CHECKS ${DEFAULT_CLANG_TIDY_CHECKS} ERROR_CHECKS ${DEFAULT_CLANG_TIDY_CHECKS})

-This configures clang-tidy with header filter.
+This configures clang-tidy with a header filter.
 If not provided it will default to ".*".

 .. code-block:: cmake